Mid Century modern furniture

 - The juxtaposition of different, and sometimes contrasting materials

-Don't feel like you have to incorporate all these features if you don't want to!
+Don't feel like you have to incorporate all these features.
 It's always important to create a space you feel proud to call home.
-We do, however, recommend including a few of these elements into your space if you want it to exhibit a Mid-Century Modern aesthetic.
+We do recommend including a few of these elements into your space if you want it to exhibit a Mid-Century Modern aesthetic.

 Mid Century Modern brings nature into the home.

 Large windows allow natural light to flood the space, creating a light, airy feel.
 At the time, this was an incredibly novel idea, as older homes had darker, more cramped interiors.

 Be smart with the space!
 Oftentimes, less is more with this style.
 Don't feel like you need a piece to occupy space in every room.
 Remember that function is paramount when furnishing in this style; if it doesn't serve a purpose, throw it out.

 Mid Century Modern is a style that, much like Industrial Modern, puts function before all else.
 Every piece in a space should serve a purpose, and some may serve multiple.

 Consider adding compact or stack-able pieces to aid the aesthetic -- many mid century homes would have these accents in order to conserve space.
 Nesting tables like our Leonardo Side Tables are another great choice that add a unique flair to your space!

 Just like any other style, don't feel like you need to incorporate all these materials into your space.
-The different colors and textures can feel overwhelming.
 Instead, opt for just a few select materials to use as staple materials throughout your home.
 If you're unsure of what materials to settle on, you can never go wrong with wood and iron.
 Then, add splashes of color with plastic pieces or incorporate some plexiglass accent pieces to add interesting dashes of character within the space.